evansd/whitenoise/docs/base.rst

       -q, --quiet  Don't produce log output (default: False)

-You can either run this during development and commit your compressed files to your repository, or you can run this as part of your build and deploy processs.
+You can either run this during development and commit your compressed files to your repository, or you can run this as part of your build and deploy processes.
 (Note that DjangoWhiteNoise handles this automatically, if you're using the custom storage backend.)